oroinc/documentation/book/javascript_modularity.rst

 Overview
 --------
-The Oro Platform uses Asynchronous Module Definition for JavaScript modularity.
+The Oro Platform uses Asynchronous Module Definition in order to provide JavaScript modularity.

-AMD (Asynchronous Module Definition) – is approach of code-development which allows to create modular javascript-code with defined set of dependencies, manages the order of resources loading and execution, keeps global scope clean. `RequireJS`_ lib allows to adopt this approach.
+AMD (Asynchronous Module Definition) – is an approach of code development that enables creation of modular javascript-code with defined set of dependencies, manages the order of resource loading and execution, keeps the global scope clean. `RequireJS`_ lib allows to adopt this approach.

-Module definition
+Module Definition
 -----------------
-There's two main methods in `RequireJS`_ which implements AMD approach:
+There are two main methods used to implement the AMD approach in the `RequireJS`_:
- * ``define`` - method for facilitating module definition;
+ * ``define`` -- facilitates a module definition;
- * ``require`` - method for handling dependency loading.
+ * ``require`` -- handles dependency loading.

 ``define`` is used to define named or unnamed modules based on the proposal using the following signature: